-Since we are a holding company with no significant assets other than the Bank, we currently depend upon dividends from the Bank for a substantial portion of our revenues.
-Our ability to continue to pay dividends in the future will continue to depend in large part upon our receipt of dividends or other capital distributions from the Bank.
-The ability of the Bank to pay dividends or make other capital distributions to us is subject to the restrictions in the California Financial Code and the DBO.
-As of December 31, 2015, the Bank could have paid \$73,297,000 in dividends without the prior approval of the DBO.
-The amount that the Bank may pay in dividends is further restricted due to the fact that the Bank must maintain a certain minimum amount of capital to be considered a "well capitalized" institution as further described under Item 1 - Capital Requirements in this report.
+As a holding company with no significant assets other than the Bank, we depend on dividends from the Bank to fund our operations and for a substantial portion of our revenues.
+Our ability to continue to pay dividends depends in large part upon our receipt of dividends or other capital distributions from the Bank.
+The ability of the Bank to pay dividends or make other capital distributions to us is subject to the restrictions in the California Financial Code.
+As of December 31, 2016, the Bank could have paid approximately \$82,615,000 in dividends to TriCo without the prior approval of the DBO.
+The amount that the Bank may pay in dividends is further restricted due to the fact that the Bank must maintain a certain minimum amount of capital to be considered a "well capitalized" institution as well as a separate capital conservation buffer, as further described under "Item 1 - Supervision and Regulation -- Regulatory Capital Requirements" in this report.